The Lost Art of Logarithms

 logarithms

-including what the hell they are; with some demonstrations of their primary historical application in plane and spherical trigonometry.
+including what the hell they are; with some demonstrations of their primary historical application in plane and spherical trigonometry; plus, that extraordinary tool known as the

 I've been developing the pages in Edge using Visual Studio Code running under Windows 11 on a Microsoft Surface Pro 9.
 I've also been testing the pages in Chrome on that machine, and in Safari on a Mac Mini running Sequoia, and in Chrome (version 126, it says) on an Asus Chromebook.